Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 8 min read
+Melasma clinical guidance image Melasma 9 min read

-Eczema guide for first-time patients.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
+Melasma guide for first-time patients.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
 This article explains cleanser, moisturiser, and active ingredient selection with practical UK-focused next steps for online dermatologist care.

-If you are dealing with Eczema, this article was written for first-time patients and focuses on cleanser, moisturiser, and active ingredient selection without unnecessary medical jargon.
+If you are dealing with Melasma, this article was written for first-time patients and focuses on cleanser, moisturiser, and active ingredient selection without unnecessary medical jargon.

 In consultation, image quality and timeline are used to guide safe planning. consistent routines reduce barrier damage and improve treatment outcomes over time.
-Escalate quickly if red-flag symptoms occur: widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering.
+Escalate quickly if red-flag symptoms occur: rapid painful change, bleeding lesion, or atypical irregular pigmented growth.

 • Clinical focus: consistent routines reduce barrier damage and improve treatment outcomes over time.